xiangweili-fs/learn-xgboost/README.md

 This will startup a local mlflow UI at http://127.0.0.1:5000 that you can open in your browser.
 Select the `matching` experiment in the left pane if it isn't already selected.
 Type `max_depth` in the box labeled 'Filter Params:' and `accuracy` in the box labeled 'Filter Metrics:'.
 Click 'Search'.
 You should see each of your training runs, and the parameters and metrics recorded.
 Select a few runs and click 'Compare' - notice how the feature importance changed between runs.
 Return to the list of runs and click on one - scroll down to the artifacts area and notice you can click on the .png artifacts to display the graphs.

 *Question 14:* What might be useful here in comparing training runs?
+Answer: The tool stores all the input parameters and output images.
+We can use them to compare the results of different runs.

 ### G. Choose your own adventure
 We only scratched the surface of feature development and fitting those features to the machine.
 Xgboost allows you to bundle features so they have to stay together, and provide weights to help emphasize what is important.
 There are many other ways to better represent our problem, and you might already have noticed a few.
 For one, we are only comparing similar fields to each other.
 What if the target has a birth date, but the candidate does not - but the candidate has a child marriage date and the target does not.
 Could you add a feature that would expose that information to the machine and see if it helps improve things?